Skip to main content

 • Complaint path is weak: there is no visible escalation route beyond generic live chat or a basic contact form.

-Start with legal fit, not with promotions
+Start with legal fit, not promotions

-Check the cashier before you care about the odds menu
+Check the cashier before the betting menu

 Look for deposit and withdrawal symmetry